yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcstatusbar-class.md

 ### <a name="parameters"></a>Parametry
  [in] *nIndex*
- Indeks okienku, do którego chcesz przypisać tekst etykietki narzędzia.
+ Indeks okienka, do którego chcesz przypisać tekst etykietki narzędzia.

  [in] *pszTipText*
  Nowy tekst etykietki narzędzia.